Frequently Asked Questions (FAQs)

 What is Extended Genetic Carrier Screening?

 Donors recruited after September 2019 now complete Extended Genetic Carrier Screening.
-If the donor is positive to one or more conditions, this does not mean the donor has the condition; merely that they are a carrier.
-Genetic carrier screening for sperm provider is required to ensure they are also not a carrier for the same condition.
-If both the sperm provider and the egg donor are both carriers of the same condition, there is a higher chance the child could be born with that genetic condition.
+If the donor is positive for one or more conditions, this does not mean the donor has the condition; merely that they are a carrier.
+Genetic carrier screening for sperm providers is required to ensure they are also not carriers of the same condition.
+If both the sperm provider and the egg donor are carriers of the same condition, there is a higher chance that the child could be born with that genetic condition.

 What if my potential donor has a positive genetic carrier screen?

-If the egg donor has a positive genetic carrier screen it does not mean that the donor has the condition, merely that they are a carrier.
+If the egg donor has a positive genetic carrier screen, it does not mean the donor has the condition; it merely means they are a carrier.
 If the sperm provider is also a carrier for the same condition, it increases the chance of a child being born with the genetic condition.

 What if my sperm provider (donor or partner) is positive for something in the genetic screening that the egg donor was not screened for?